jloveric/high-order-layers-torch/README.md

 ```
 ./scripts/invariant_mnist.sh
 ```
+All the following results are a single hidden layer of 128 units.
+I only ran one test case each, but it looks like sophia is the best optimizer.
+Layernorm is best until you get to higher order and then max_abs is better, most likely because it does a better job of keeping in [-1,1].
+I'll try and get the higher orders to where I think they can be.

+Below using max_abs and sophia
 | n   | test (polynomial)      | test (continuous) | test (discontinuous)
 |--------------|----------------------|------------------|------------------|
 |2 | 0.950 | 0.974 | 0.973